Archkitten/CS-AP-2/docs/csp/csp_week_2.md

 * Asymmetric Encryption - Public and Private key
   * Public key used to encrypt a message
   * Private key used to decrypt a message
-  * Smoothie analogy
-    * Public key is banana.
-    * Your private key is strawberry.
-    * Friend's private key is blueberry.
-    * You send over strawberry + banana.
-    * Friend sends over blueberry + banana.
-    * Interceptor receives ? + banana and ? + banana.
-    * You add strawberry to the blueberry + banana, resulting in strawberry + blueberry + banana.
-    * Friend adds blueberry to the strawberry + banana, resulting in strawberry + blueberry + banana.
-  * In the end, both you and your friend received the same message while the Interceptor received an encrypted mess.
 * Digital Certificates - Those public and private keys, but verified :D

 Daily Video 3: